Grenghis-Khan/perplexity-ai-extension/README.md

 ## Installation

+- Download the folder
+- Go to `chrome://extensions/`
-Download the folder, go to [chrome://extensions/](chrome://extensions/) and at the top right of the screen toggle **Developer mode** on and then on the left side of the window click **Load unpacked**.
+- In the top right of the screen toggle **Developer mode** on
+- On the left side of the window click **Load unpacked**.
-Upload the folder and you will be notified the extension is enabled.
+- Upload the folder and you will be notified the extension is enabled.